splo/vscode-bevy-inspector/README.md

 bevy = { version = "0.15.1", features = ["bevy_remote"] }
 ```

-Only stable version of Bevy `0.15` is supported at the moment.

 - A Bevy application with the `RemotePlugin` and `RemoteHttpPlugin` plugins enabled.

 ```rust